SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-03-10-getting-started-with-monogame-using-visual-studio.markdown

 - Even Consoles
 - And many more (still growing)

-MonoGame has even extended the Content pipeline that XNA introduces (an asset management system) to also make assets like Art, Textures, Models and so on, work for every platform from a single configuration / building platform.&nbsp;
+MonoGame has even extended the Content pipeline that XNA introduces (an asset management system) to also make assets like Art, Textures, Models and so on, work for every platform from a single configuration / building platform.

 > Check out the MonoGame Framework on their awesome site with an even more awesome URL:
 >